nfrechette/rtm/docs/simd_support.md

 Various versions of SSE are supported: SSE2, SSE3, SSE4, AVX, AVX2, and FMA.

-*Note that even when FMA is enabled, its intrinsics are not used because they are slower.*
+*Note that even when FMA is enabled, its intrinsics are not used because they appear slower on at least Haswell and Ryzen.*

 ## ARM